moincreemers/swt/rationale.md

 - Avoid elaborate rules or conventions
 - No template engines or other frameworks needed
 - No other Javascript dependencies
-- Basic, functional but still sophisticated styling (CSS) out of the box
+- Basic and functional but still sophisticated styling (CSS) out of the box
 - No-nonsense widgets
 - Registers itself at the root mapping ("/") automatically
 - Supports multiple views that can be developed in isolation
 - All coding of a 'view' should happen in a single class, no resource files required
-- Forward moving view controller
+- Simple view controller
 - Supports querying from HTTP services
 - Supports updating HTTP services and supports various request encoding methods
-- Supports adding static staticData to the client for use in listContainer boxes etc.
+- Supports adding static data to the client for use in listContainer boxes etc.
 - Views are validated when starting the application so configuration and composition errors are immediately reported
-- Full support for common widgets such as textbox, checkbox, radiobutton, listbox, link, htmlButton, htmlTable etc.
+- Full support for common widgets such as text box, checkbox, radiobutton, list box, link, button, table etc.
-- Offers a staticData binding strategy that is easy to use but is advanced enough to offer flexibility when needed
+- Offers a data binding strategy that is easy to use but is advanced enough to offer flexibility
 - Easy to extend by writing own DataAdapters or widgets